danielgom/AWS-Certifications/Important.md

 * Simple AD
     * AD-compatible managed directory on AWS
     * Cannot be joined with on-premise AD

+# ~~~~ AWS Security & Encryption KMS, SDK, SSM ~~~~

+There are multiple encryption patterns

+* Encryption in flight (TLS/SSL)
+    * Data is encrypted before sendin and decrypted after receiving
+    * TLS certificates help with encryption (HTTPS)
+    * Encryption in flight ensures no MITM (man in the middle attack) can happen
+* Encryption at rest (Server side)
+    * Data is encrypted after being received by the server
+    * Dta is decrypted before being sent
+    * It is stored in an encrypted form thanks to a key (usually a data key)
+    * The encryption / decryption keys must be managed somewhere, and the server must have access to it
+* Client side encryption
+    * Data is encrypted by the client and never decrypted by the server
+    * Data will be decrypted by a receiving client
+    * The server should not be able to decrypt the data
+    * Could leverage Envelope Encryption

+**AWS KMS - Service**

+* Anytime we hear encryption, it is most likely KMS
+* AWS manages encryption keys for us
+* Fully integrated with IAM for authorization
+* Easy way to control access to your data
+* Able to audit KMS key usage using CloudTrail
+* Seamlessly integrated into most AWS services (EBS, S3, RDS, SSM...)
+* Never ever store secrets in plaintext nor code

+**AWS KMS - Key types**

+* KMS keys is the new name of KMS Customer Master key
+* Symmetric (AES-256 Keys)
+    * Single encryption key that is used to Encrypt and Decrypt
+    * AWS services that are integrated with KMS use Symmetric CMKs
+    * You never get access to the KMS key unencrypted (must call KMS API to use)
+* Asymmetric (RSA & ECC key pairs)
+    * Public (Encrypt) and Private key (decrypt) pair
+    * Used for Encrypt/Decrypt or Sign/Verify operations
+    * The public key is downloadable, but you can't access the private key unencrypted
+    * Use case: encryption outside AWS by users who can't call the KMS API

+* Types of KMS keys:
+    * AWS Owned keys(free): SSE-S3, SSE-SQS, SS3-DDB (default key)
+    * AWS Managed key: free (aws/service-name, example: aws/rds or aws/ebs)
+    * Customer managed keys created in KMS: $1 / month
+    * Customer managed keys imported (must be symmetric key): $1 / month
+    * + pay for API call to KMS ($0.03 / 10000 calls)
+* Automatic key rotation:
+    * AWS-managed KMS key: automatic every 1 year
+    * Customer-managed KMS key: (must be enabled) automatic every 1 year
+    * Imported KMS key: only manual rotation possible using alias

+___Key policies___

+* Control access to KMS keys, "similar" to S3 buckets
+* Difference: cannot control access without them

+* Default KMS key policy:
+    * Created if you don't provide a specific KSM key policy
+    * Complete access to the key to the root user = entire AWS account
+* Custom KMS key policy:
+    * Define users, roles that can access the KMS key
+    * Define who can administer the key
+    * Useful for cross-account access of your KMS key

+___Copying snapshots accross accounts___

+* Create a snapshot encrypted with KMS key (customer managed key)
+* Attach a KMS Key Policy to authorize cross-accouunt access
+* Share the encrypted snapshot
+* Create a copy of the snapshot, encrypt it with a CMK in your account
+* Create a volume from the snapshot

 ** _TCP is layer 4_.